FLoMacTep/ESPWebLEDs/README.md

 ESP controlled WS2812B LED strip with several effects managed by Web page and GET query

-To setup environment you will need
+To setup environment you will need:

       ☼ ESP8266
       ☼ WS2812B